 - Any queries, refer to the social media policy.

 Many new mobile phones have access to the Internet and picture and video messaging.
 Whilst these are the more advanced features, they present opportunities for unrestricted access to the Internet and sharing of images.
 There are risks of mobile bullying, or inappropriate contact.

-- Pupils by permission of the Headteacher (JHS) and Head of Teaching and Learning (TPS) can bring mobile phones onto the school site where it is seen by the school and parents as a safety/ precaution use.
-These are handed to the class teacher at 8:45am and collected at the end of the day.
+- Pupils by permission of the Headteacher can bring mobile phones onto the school site where it is seen by the school and parents as a safety/ precaution use.
+These are handed to the class teacher and taken into the office at 8:45am and collected at the end of the day.